-Click the "Shop now" link on the spray can image on the left to learn more.
+Click the "Shop now" link on the spray can image below to learn more.

 Some miniature painters use a technique called blackwash or preshading to prime their miniatures.
 This technique involves priming with black primer, then drybrushing highlights with white.
 Using blackwashing to prime this way, you can achieve both dark shadows and bright highlights.
 Click on the link below to learn more about blackwashing.